 To find the best camera to work with as blogger, you need to know for what purpose(s) you want to use it.
 Are you going to travel a lot with the camera and use it mostly outdoors?
 Or are you going to to use it specifically for food photography and inside a studio?
 The right camera depends on your budget, niche and experience with photography.
 So based on these points you can narrow down the options to choose the best camera for your needs.
 In this complete guide you will find a selection of the best cameras for bloggers with different budgets!

 When you’ve decided to invest in a good camera, you have to know your budget.
 Luckily these days there are quite good entry cameras for sale for affordable prices, ranging from €300 up to €1000.
 But depending on your budget you can see what type of cameras are available in that price range.
 Check your local camera shop for the latests prices and compare it with the prices online.

 The higher the megapixels and quality images you want, the more money you can expect to pay.
 So depending on the purpose of the images and you as blogger, you can find out what camera is the best for your blogging.
-Also depending on your budget you can choose to buy a mirrorless camera or DSLR camera.
+Also depending on your budget you can choose to buy a Full Frame mirrorless camera or a traditional DSLR camera.
 Or a Micro Four Thirds camera or APS-C. Below more information about the differences on these two types of cameras.

 Should I buy a mirrorless camera or DSLR camera?

 When making the decision between a mirrorless digital camera and DSLR camera you have to find out for yourself what you think is important for you.
 Both DSLR and Mirrorless are Full Frame cameras, and DSLR means nothing more than that there is a mirror inside the body to reflect the image up into the optical viewfinder.